interpretml/DiCE/README.rst

 features that reflect practical constraints (e.g., working hours per week cannot be more than 50).

-For more details, check out `this <https://github.com/interpretml/DiCE/blob/master/docs/source/notebooks/DiCE_with_advanced_options.ipynb>`_ notebook.
+For more details, check out `this <notebooks/DiCE_with_advanced_options.ipynb>`_ notebook.

+** Preserving Feasibility Constraints **

+We are working on incorporating our work on generating feasible counterfactuals https://arxiv.org/abs/1912.03277 with DiCE.
+Current implementations can be found in this branch; which will soon be integerated with the master.
+Please refer to the notebook: DiCE_getting_started_feasible.ipynb for an introduction regading the same.

 The promise of counterfactual explanations
 -------------------------------------------